slavery and human trafficking statement for the financial year ended 30 june 2024

 Business

 DBL was formed in 1990 and its principal activity consists of the marketing and distribution of wines and spirits in Northern Ireland.
-DBL’s principal suppliers of wines and spirits for distribution are PR and LVMH.
+DBL’s principal supplier of wines and spirits for distribution is Pernod Ricard.

 Standards

-Since 2003, both PR and LVMH have been participant companies in the United Nations Global Compact and therefore both companies are committed to respecting and promoting the core principles
+Since 2003 Pernod Ricard has been a participant company in the United Nations Global Compact and is therefore committed to respecting and promoting its core principles.

-In line with its shareholder (and previous shareholders), DBL is accordingly committed to eliminate forced labour and compulsory labour and to effectively abolish child labour.
+In line with its shareholder, DBL is accordingly committed to eliminate forced labour and compulsory labour and to effectively abolish child labour.
 This includes International Labour Organisation conventions 138 & 182 on the prohibition of child labour and 29 & 105 on the elimination of forced or mandatory labour.

 Policies and Practices